-4.1 The graph shown in Figure 4 below compares the breakdown of the April 2021 maximum average price with a breakdown of the previous maximum average price set in April 2020.
-As explained previously, the increase in the maximum average price is overwhelmingly due to the significant increase in the cost of wholesale gas between 2020 and 2021.
+4.1 The graph shown in Figure 4 below compares the breakdown of the April 2022 price with a breakdown of the previous price set in October 2021.
+As explained previously, the increase in the price is overwhelmingly due to the significant increase in the cost of wholesale gas in 2021 and 2022.

-Figure 4 - Breakdown of April 2021 maximum average price compared with the previous maximum average price
+Figure 4 - Breakdown of April 2022 price compared with the previous price